antran89/blog/_posts/projects/2015-01-05-batch-convert-sketchup-files.md

 Recently, we are working on a large collection of SketchUp models.

 One small problem is that the `.skp` models are not usually compatible for rendering engines.
-So we have to convert the models
+So we have to convert the models into popular formats.

+## Ruby Script

 When converting skp files into different format using Sketchup API on OSX, I found erratic behaviors.
 For instance,

 `Sketchup.active_model`